Chris55/ns3-program-viewer/docs/readme.md

 ## After on the dev side:

 - Doc will be used to code the A1 viewer app.
 Details are also added as comment in the source code.
 Once complete, all comments are automatically extracted to generate a mapping pdf file.
-- Both programs will be added to the viewer app for automated unit test,
+- Both programs will be added to the viewer app for automated unit test.

 This is a simple on/off example, other settings are more tricky but this is a good starter for each of you to learn the process.